Generally, when I start talking about boundaries, people mentally check out of the conversation.

-Things to consider in this area include how you decide what to do if you have to break a date or agreement.
+Things to consider include how you decide what to do if you have to break a date or agreement.
 If you want to cancel date night or rearrange picking up the kids, how do you work that out?

 Having friends outside the relationship is important.
-Having people who have your best interests at heart to talk to when you need to vent or work something out is an invaluable resource.
+Having people (who have your best interests at heart) to vent to or help you work through something is an invaluable resource.

-Determining where the line is about sharing relationship details can circumvent potential betrayals ahead of time.
+Determining where the line is about sharing relationship details can prevent the opportunity for potential betrayals ahead of time.

 With the increased presence of technology and social media in our lives, blurred lines around emotional affairs are more prevalent than ever.
-Frank discussions about what’s ok and not ok in this area can help avoid serious breakdowns in the future.
+Clear discussions about what’s ok and not ok in here can help avoid serious problems in the future.

 Beyond date nights, looking at how you want to maintain the health of the relationship is really important.
 Couples can get into traps where they don’t want to discuss what’s not working for fear of causing a conflict.

 Avoiding that conversation will inevitably make things worse in the long run.
-Discussing how each of you wants to manage this and if/when you’ll seek professional support, is important information for you both.
+Discussing how you want to manage this and if/when you’ll seek professional support is important information for you both.